COS UCA Job Catalog

 This position is a joint grader and office hour position.

 For grading, you will be part of the team that grades our weekly assignments, which typically alternate between a written homework (i.e. pen-and-paper pset) and a programming assignment (i.e. IPython notebook).
-Typically, you will grade one problem (or part of a problem) a week according to a rubric.
+Typically, you will grade one problem or sub-problem most weeks according to a rubric as well as handle regrade requests for your problem.
+Depending on the number of UCAs on the course, you may not be assigned grading every week (though you should be prepared to grade each week).

-For office hours, you will host a weekly 2-hour office hours (either in-person or virtual, we try to offer roughly 50%-50% options) primarily for helping studying get unstuck on our weekly assignments.
+For office hours, you will host a weekly 2-hour office hours primarily for helping students get unstuck on our weekly assignments.
 Office hours will also provide prep support before our midterm and final.
+Office hours will be in-person by default (virtual office hours will be approved on a case-by-case basis, primarily to help staff unpopular office hour times).
+We aim to provide most of our office hours Friday to Tuesday, before the Wednesday assignment deadline.

-Responsibilities (~ 5-10 hrs/week, depending on whether there is grading in a given week):
+Responsibilities (~5-10 hrs/week, depending on whether you’re assigned grading in a given week):

 • Prep for hosting office hours each week (i.e. do assignment yourself, ~2 hours/week)